the-company-tcus/docs/docs/_usage/api.md

 Currently, the plugin only searches for `http` or `https` links in your files.

 > **Note**: There is a known issue that the plugin will cause build error
-> because the plugin using "dynamic import"
+> because the plugin uses "dynamic import"
 > ([`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import))
 > to import the ES module `unist-util-visit` in the CJS module.
 >